FedericoTartarini/reproducible-research/README.md

 ##### Figures, Tables or Math equations

-See the boilerplate code in [results.tex](https://github.com/FedericoTartarini/reproducible-research/blob/master/manuscript/src/sections/results.tex)
+See the boilerplate code in [results.tex](https://github.com/FedericoTartarini/reproducible-research/blob/master/manuscript/src/sections/results.tex).

-### Data

-* Data will contained some .csv with all the data that you want to share publicly.
-It **SHOULD NOT** contain identifiable data.
-The objective of this folder is not to replace the database, but instead to share some of the database data with other researchers
+Alternatively you can find great resources on the [Overleaf Tutorial website](https://www.overleaf.com/learn/latex/Tutorials) or on [Latex wikibooks](https://en.wikibooks.org/wiki/LaTeX).

 ## More Information